Lilo & Stitch (2025 film): Plot

 On planet Turo, Dr. Jumba Jookiba is convicted by the United Galactic Federation of illegal genetic experimentation, for creating an aggressive, near-indestructible creature with advanced learning capabilities called Experiment 626.
 Jumba is imprisoned, while 626 is exiled for his destructive behavior.
 However, 626 escapes by stealing a police cruiser and using its hyperdrive to reach Earth, crashing on Kauaʻi.
 The Grand Councilwoman offers Jumba freedom if he recaptures 626, pairing him with Earth expert, Agent Pleakley.
-626 crashes near a wedding reception and is run over by a tourist trolley before being taken to an animal shelter.

 A Hawaiian girl named Lilo Pelekai is expelled from hula school for pushing her bully Mertle off stage due to frustration over her sister Nani's absence.
 Their social worker, Mrs. Kekoa, visits and finds Nani unfit to care for Lilo, demanding she complete her tasks in three days.
+Elsewhere, 626 crashes near a wedding reception and is run over by a tourist trolley before being taken to an animal shelter.

 The next day, having heard that Lilo wants a friend, their neighbor Tūtū takes Lilo to the animal shelter where 626 is kept.
 Realizing Jumba and Pleakley are after him, 626 impersonates as a dog and allows Lilo to adopt him for his protection.
 Nani takes them to her resort lūʻau job with her friend David Kawena.
 Lilo names 626 "Stitch" after Nani comments on having to stitch a car seat he tore.
 They enjoy the resort, but Stitch accidentally causes a table fire, leading to Nani's dismissal.

 Nani is visited by Kekoa and Cobra Bubbles, a CIA agent posing as Kekoa's social director to investigate Stitch's arrival.
 Kekoa insists that Nani find new employment immediately.
 However, she is rejected after many interviews due to Lilo and Stitch's antics.
 Lilo helps Nani secure a job as a surfing instructor, and they enjoy surfing after her first shift.
 Meanwhile, Jumba and Pleakley fail to capture Stitch while jet skiing, causing the Pelekais and Stitch to wipe out, almost drowning Lilo when Stitch sinks.